mennat1/WavePort-Dapp-Buildspace1/README.md

 ## Brief:
 - I used Hardhat, ethers.js and deployed on Rinkeby Testnet.
-- This dapp lets you connect via metamask to send a message and have a 50% chance to win 0.001 ether.
+- This dapp lets you connect via metamask, send a message and get a 50% chance to win 0.0001 fake ether.
-- It keeps track of all received messages and render their sender address, timestamp, and text.
+- It keeps track of all received messages and renders their sender address, timestamp, and text.

 ## To do:
 - Use chainlink VRF to generate the random seed.